 COMMUNITY ASSOCIATION OF NEW ELTHAM C.A.N.E.

 The Community Association of New Eltham began in 1996 as a result of the library here in New Eltham being refurbished.
 The new library facilities did not require all the rooms in the building in Southwood Road and so Greenwich Council approached the residents of New Eltham and asked if they would like to manage two rooms as a local community centre.
 A steering committee was formed and then took a year to get the views of local residents, get their commitment, build a constitution and agree a lettings policy.
 So, on October 8th 1996 at the inaugural meeting, a committee was voted in place and the Association was born.
-Now, twenty four years later and after building a kitchen (which was extensively refurbished in December 08), storage cupboards, two additional toilets, improving the storage capacity, adding vertical blinds and redecorating the rooms annually - this is your community centre.
+Now, twenty six years later and after building a kitchen (which was extensively refurbished in December 08), storage cupboards, two additional toilets, improving the storage capacity, adding vertical blinds and redecorating the rooms annually - this is your community centre.

 The Association was at first run completely by volunteers.
 We do not receive any grants from the council, but do get rate relief.
 We also pay rent to the council each quarter from the money we generate by letting the rooms.
 At the 2001 AGM a decision was made to take on a part time Community Centre Coordinator to manage the day to day running of the centre and improve the type and number of activities we offer.